Exceptional dual pair correspondences; case of real groups of split rank one: Introduction

 then $G$ is compact.
 The simply connected cover of $G$ is, respectively, $\Spin(3)$, $\SU(3)$, $\rSp(3)$ and $\rF_4$.
 In this case the restriction of $\Omega$ is a direct sum of $\pi\otimes \Theta(\pi)$.
 Irreducibility and a complete description of $\Theta(\pi)$ was obtained in \cite{HPS}.
 In this paper we consider the other family, for

 when $G$ is the split rank one form of the compact group in the first family.
-As explained in~\cite{LiDuke}, the correspondence obtained in \cite{HPS}, for the first family, implies the first assumption of Theorem \ref{T:introduction} for the second family.
-The crux of this paper is the proof of the second assumption for the second family, that is, the rank one $G$.
+As explained in~\cite{LiDuke}, the correspondence obtained in \cite{HPS} for the first family implies the first assumption of Theorem \ref{T:introduction} for the second family.
+The crux of this paper is the proof of the second assumption (existence of $F_\tau$) for groups in the second family, that is, the rank one $G$.
 To that end, let $K$ be the maximal compact subgroup of $G$.
-The centralizer of $K$ is $B_3$, a split simply connected group of the same name type, thus we have the following see-saw.
+The centralizer of $K$ is a split simply connected group of type $B_3$, thus we have the following see-saw.